tomerroditi/bci4als-online/README.md

 # BCI4ALS- Team 1- Headset 72

+current top results:
+- model accuracy: train -  , val -
+- gesture detection: train - , val -

 - This is the code repository for the BCI4ALS - TAU, team omri, with reimagined headset 72 from Or Rabani.
 - You are free to use, change, adapt and so on - but please cite properly if published.
-- We assume you have already set up a Matlab environment with libLSL, OpenBCI, EEGLab with ERPLAB & loadXDF plugins installed.
+- We assume you have already set up a Matlab environment with libLSL, OpenBCI, EEGLab with ERPLAB, AAR & loadXDF plugins installed.

 ## Project Structure